Shinde Camp: Our full report

 - Food quality

-- We've always found the food at Shinde to be excellent, and our last visit in November 2019 was no exception.
+- We've always found the food at Shinde to be excellent, and our last visit in January 2024 was no exception.
+Vegetarian meals are served, and most other dietary requirements can be catered for on request.

 Breakfast is served early, before the morning activity, and is a substantial meal with a full cooked option available, in addition to toast, muffins, a choice of cereal and fruit.